wp-sms/wp-sms/readme.txt

 * Integrate with Gravity form.
 Plugin can be send sms to user or admin after submit the form.
 * Integrate with Quform.
 Plugin can be send sms to user or admin after submit the form.
 * Integrate with Easy Digital Downloads.
 You can adding mobile number field to profile page. can be send sms to user or admin when submitted an order with EDD.
+* Integrate with WP Job Manager.
+You can adding mobile number field to Job form and can be send sms to employer or admin when submitted an job with WP Job Manager.
 * Premium Support.

 = How to buy? =